 cscript /nologo <file name>.vbs [hours]

 <file name> is the file name of the reort you have selected

 [hours] is an integer value: amount of hours since the last backup.
 Default value is 8 hours.

 Or you can set a Windows Scheduler task to run the script daily with an [hour] parameter corresponding to your backup window:

-This will send a report to the configured e-mail address with two tables listing machines that meet the following criteria:
+This will save the report to the folder with the script or send a report to the configured e-mail address with two tables listing machines that meet the following criteria: